General Information Submittal Requirements Required: Mailed Notification

 In order to receive the zoning permit needed to operate a homestay, the following information is required to submit to the City of Raleigh.
 Information can be submitted in-person to the Downtown Raleigh or North Raleigh Development Services location:

 It is required to send mailed notice of your homestay to all property owners with 100 feet of all sides of the subject property.
 You must submit unsealed, stamped, and addressed envelopes with your permit application.
 Each envelope should contain a letter with information on your project.

-A Homestay notification letter template is available to assist with this requirement.
-The City of Raleigh Label Maker is a helpful resource that can be used to identify addresses within 100 feet of the homestay property.
+Use the homestay notification letter template to assist with this requirement.
+The City of Raleigh Label Maker is also a helpful resource that can be used to identify addresses within 100 feet of the homestay property.